agenttank/dotfiles_macos/README.md

 ## MacOS settings

-I also made a few settings to MacOS
+I also changed a few settings in MacOS because the defaults interfere with this config
 ### make Dock and the native MacOS bar auto-hide
 somewhere in the macOS settings